TedHusted/awake/awake.md/awake.md

 ***

-The Command Center is in shambles.

-Smoke, fire, short-circuits.
-The entire wall to the hallway is blown in.
-Battlebots are streaming in from one side.
-Oceanus and Phoebe duck out the other side.
-They run down the hallway and turn at an intersection.
-Without hesitation, Oceanus leads them down a conduit.

-Phoebe: Now what?

-Oceanus: We go deeper.
-The environmental controls are on a lower floor.
-We can use that room as a Command Center while we figure it out.
-Maybe there is something we can override.
+[3-2-1 Uplift]

 ***

-[Schools Out]

-***

-[Infra, Infra, Infra]

-***

- Meanwhile, in the southern landing bay, six Rangers, one bot, and a synthetic agent, are coming to terms.
+ In the southern landing bay, six Rangers, one bot, and a synthetic agent, are coming to terms.

 Selene: How do we know that we can trust you?